-The best home improvement credit card is the Capital One Quicksilver Cash Rewards Credit Card because it offers an introductory APR of 0% for 15 months and gives 1.5% cash back on purchases.
-Capital One Quicksilver also offers a $200 bonus for spending $500 in the first 3 months.
+The best home improvement credit card is the Wells Fargo Active Cash® Card because it offers an introductory APR of 0% for 15 months from account opening on purchases and gives unlimited 2% cash rewards on purchases.
+Wells Fargo Active Cash also offers $200 cash rewards after spending $1,000 in the first 3 months.
 By using this card for home improvements, you’ll have over a year to pay back a costly project and will recoup some of the expense through rewards.

-If you’re looking to buy everything in one place, the best home improvement store credit cards are the Lowe's Store Card (5% back on all purchases) and the Home Depot® Credit Card ( 0% deferred interest for 6 -12 months).
+If you’re looking to buy everything in one place, the best home improvement store credit cards are the Lowe's Store Card (5% discount on every purchase at Lowe’s) and the Home Depot® Credit Card ( 0% deferred interest for 6 - 24 months).

 If you choose to go with a store-branded home improvement credit card, beware of deferred interest.
 While it might let you go a long time without paying interest, it’s dangerous.
 You only owe no interest if you pay in full by the end of the 0% APR period.
 If you don’t pay in full, you owe all the interest you would have been charged during the intro period if the regular APR had been in place.

 The easiest home improvement credit card to get is either the Lowe's Store Card or the Home Depot Credit Card, because you can get approved for either of these cards with fair credit (credit score of at least 640).

 The Lowe's Store Card offers a choice of 5% back on all purchases or special financing for 6 months of deferred interest on purchases of $299 or more.
 But watch out for the deferred interest - if you make a late payment or don't pay off your balance before 6 months is up, you'll owe interest on the whole initial balance, starting from the date of purchase.
 This card doesn't have an annual fee.… read full answer